yalipan666/yalipan666.github.io/_pages/about.md

 # **Welcome to my website!**

-I am a researcher with a background in cognitive neuroscience and psychology, with particular expertise in human electrophysiology and machine learning techniques.
+<span style="font-size:0.9em;">I am a researcher with a background in cognitive neuroscience and psychology, with particular expertise in human electrophysiology and machine learning techniques.

 I received my PhD in 2018 from the Institute of Psychology, Chinese Academy of Sciences, where I worked with <a href="https://psych.cas.cn/sourcedb/cn/expert/201302/t20130206_6369838.html">Prof. Liang Wang</a> to investigate the role of neuronal oscillations in visual working memory using intracranial EEG (iEEG).
 This research sparked my fascination with understanding the complexities of the human mind through the use of electrophysiology.